wat is user generated content

 • It gives audiences FOMO

-• It saves your agency resources
+• It saves valuable resources

-It proves they’re authentic
+It proves you’re authentic on social media platforms

 (Trust me, that’s something I often question in the world of “fake influencers”.)

-It shows real people use their products
+It shows real social media users use their products

 I’ll bet it’s the latter.